-I’m particularly interested in that haunting, vaguely musky smell of old oil soaked timber and crusty old engines caked in grease.
+I like that haunting, vaguely musky smell of old oil soaked timber and crusty old engines caked in grease.
 As a child I used to watch my father potter around his cluttered garage, his tools hung neatly on the walls, each with its own special place.
 I was never allowed to touch anything but I loved being with him there, among those objects and his old heavy timber workbench.
-I’m sure my interest in industrial subjects comes from those magical times with my father.
+I guess my interest in old industrial subjects comes from those magical times with my father.

 As a student, I spent much time around the industrial sites of the Balmain peninsula, gathering material

 for my major work on the Sydney Harbour Ferry Services.
 The Colgate Avenue workshops that maintained the harbour ferries,